 This very long but panoramic hike on alpine pastures and hiking trails from the Frauenalpe to the Kreischberg is particularly suitable for endurance hikers.

 The high-altitude trails of Murau are your chance to experience varied hikes on the south side of the Lower Tauern mountains:

 Winding their way through a picturesque landscape, the “green trails” take you from St. Georgen am Kreischberg to St. Leonhard’s Church.

 Nestled amid the region’s pristine nature, you can find numerous lakes that have a magical power of attraction.
-The four lakes at Turracherhöhe, the Zwiefler lakes at Schöder, Lake Auerlingsee (1,315 metres), Lake Schattensee, Lake Etrachsee near Krakau and others are natural highlights on every hike.
+The three lakes at Turracherhöhe, the Zwiefler lakes at Schöder, Lake Auerlingsee (1,315 metres), Lake Schattensee, Lake Etrachsee near Krakau and others are natural highlights on every hike.

 Would you like to go on a long-distance hike with natural and spiritual highlights?
 The Murau region boasts two unrivalled long-distance hiking trails: